stuartjwright/fantasy-football-app/report/060-implementation.md

 ### Yarn

 Yarn is a package manager for Node.js projects.
 Most Node.js projects, including this one, involve the use of several libraries.
-Yarn helps the developer to keep track of which depencies are required, so that when the code is deployed on a new machine, the process of installing these depencies is automated.
-NPM (Node Package Manager) is very similar and would have been a suitable alternative here.
+Yarn helps the developer to keep track of which dependencies are required, so that when the code is deployed on a new machine, the process of installing these dependencies is automated.
+NPM (Node Package Manager) is very similar and would have been a suitable alternative.

 ### Babel